Pistachin/fcc-basic-algorithm/README.md

 General legend:
   - All the challenges include a 'console.log()'.
 This is due to the fact that I solved all the algorithms first using an IDE and nodejs, and then I copied the code to the FCC website in order to pass the challenge.
   - The 'console.log()' is not needed to solve the challenge in the FCC website.
-  - There are some algorithms that I solved in more than one way, by different reasons.
+  - There are some algorithms that I solved in more than one way, for different reasons.
 You'll find them with an ending such as 'v1' or 'v2'.
 Both should pass the FCC challenge.
   - The algorithm with 'R-version' was solved also two times.
 One by me and another by a senior front-end developer so it might not be as easy to read as the rest.
   - 'TBF' means 'To Be Fixed', I still have to check why I thought it had to be fixed.
 And when it is fixed, the 'TBF' will be taken away from the name.

-Commits Legend:
+Commits Legend (ordered from eldest to most recent):

 - First Commit: As is.
 Some files are already changed (comments in english, no unnecessary semicolons, etc.) but not all, so they will be changed through time and pushed to this GH repository.

 - Reverse Commit: Cleaned code in challenge 01, plus added what is the goal of this challenge as a initial comment.

 - Two to four Commit: Cleaner code and added challenge goal to challenges two, three and four.

+- Lucky Seven Commit: Cleaner code and added challenge goal to challenges five to seven.
+Plus I explained the reasons why there are two versions of challenge number six.